 As I grew up I found the love for my mother expanded to helping others as well.
 I would always be the one giving advice at work and ponder on a life outside of my job at AT&T. I didn't have any organized skills, but I had faith.
 I soon met a man who apparently made over two hundred thousand dollars in the month of February with his business.
 Now I knew that money didn't buy happiness, but I wanted to find out for myself.
 I approached this man and asked, "I'm curious sir, What do you do??"
 He was very brief with me and asked, "Do you read?"
 I responded, "I definitely know how to read."
 He then recommended me the book "Seven Habits of Highly Successful People" by Stephen Convey.
 That was one of the first personal development books I've read.
 Soon I got in touch with my favorite cousin from my childhood, and we both moved in together reading books on the daily while watching YouTube videos on success.
 I can easily say that I've put over seven hundred hours into my personal development and counting.
 I came across a guy who was a speaker, and recommended I join Toastmasters.
 My first time around with Toastmasters I won the area contest in Iowa!
 Soon I received a message from a lady on Twitter and turns out she was the lead campaign organizer for the presidential candidate Dr. Ben Carson.
 Meeting him was unbelievable until she asked me to be his speaker at the Iowa Caucus.
 And that was my first ever speech.
 Almost five hundred in attendance at that little three minute talk I gave and the rest was history.

-I soon became dissatisfied with giving speeches and watching people go back to their regular thinking patterns so A Little Motivation was born.
+I had dreams of becoming America's Top Motivational Speaker however I soon became dissatisfied with only giving speeches and watching people go back to their regular thinking patterns so A Little Motivation was born.
 A coaching practice focused on Personal & Professional Development.
 An advanced form of Life Coaching because these tactics directly correlated with business as well.
+Now I can strive to become America's Top Motivational Speaker and help transform lives as well.
 Me being of a spiritual background I met the founders and owners of Soul Ascension, LLC in Kansas.
 They ran a successful spiritual center where dozens of spiritual healers, musicians, life coaches and facilitators would all do business in harmony out of their center.
 I've spent over a year working with them and plugging into the community.
-Time went on and my life coaching practiced was accredited by them.
+Time went on and my life coaching practice was accredited by them.
 To have an accredited life coaching practice is only something I would dream about as a child.
 Not finishing college drove me to the point where I had to finish something.
 However my life story is still being written to this day.
 Time goes on but the two quotes I still live by are, "Drink plenty of water" and, "There's no such thing as I can't."